 Requests for Global Initiative Funds should be sent to: Society of Toxicology, 1821 Michael Faraday Drive, Suite 300, Reston, VA 20190-5348.
 Tel: 703.438.3115, Fax: 703.438.3113, or Email: Kevin Merritt.

 Global Senior Scholar Exchange Program

-The 2014 Global Senior Scholar Exchange Program will fund two Senior Scholar toxicologists from Developing Countries in Latin America, Africa, or Asia to attend the SOT Annual Meeting and spend up to four weeks with one or more SOT Member Hosts from established toxicology programs in academic, government, or industry organization(s) worldwide.
-The Host will in turn visit the Senior Scholar’s institution.
-The primary goal is to increase toxicology capacity in developing countries by providing professional opportunities for senior scientists through relationships supported by SOT.
-The Senior Scholars who are selected are expected to build on this opportunity by strengthening toxicology within their universities and countries.
-Both Scholars and Hosts will submit the Intent to Apply Form and then the full application.
-Applications will be received from potential Hosts with interests matching those of the selected Senior Scholars.
+The Global Senior Scholar Exchange Program funds two mid-career to senior Scholar toxicologists from Developing Countries to attend the SOT Annual Meeting and spend about four weeks with one or more SOT Member Hosts from established toxicology programs in academic, government, or industry organization(s) worldwide.
+The Host will in turn visit the Scholar’s institution.
+The primary goal is to increase toxicology capacity in developing countries by providing professional opportunities for scientists through relationships supported by SOT.
+The Scholars who are selected are expected to build on this opportunity by strengthening toxicology within their universities and countries.
+After selection of Scholars, applications will be received from potential Hosts with interests matching those of the selected Scholars.
 The program provides up to $15,000 for each pair, with up to $10,000 travel support for the Senior Scholar and $5,000 for the Host.
-Support is not provided for equipment, laboratory supplies, or renovations.
+Support is not provided for equipment, laboratory supplies, or renovations to current facilities.

 International ToxScholar Outreach Grants